Taylor vs Carabajal time: When do ring walks for fight start tonight?

 Johnny Fisher vs Alfonso Damiani (heavyweight)

-John Hedges vs TBC (light-heavyweight)
+John Hedges vs Ales Makovec (light-heavyweight)

 Thomas Whittaker-Hart vs Mickey Ellison (light-heavyweight)

-Jordan Reynolds vs TBC (super-welterweight)
+Jordan Reynolds vs Jose Manuel Lopez Clavero (super-welterweight)

 Register for free to continue reading